 Her graduate research "Robust Visual Augmented Reality in Robot-Assisted Surgery" was conducted at the Max Planck Institute for Intelligent Systems under the supervision of Dr. Katherine J. Kuchenbecker.

 Forte's interdisciplinary background involves computer science, electronics, automation, and human physiology.
-Her main interests are robotic surgery, bio-inspired robotics and computer vision.
+Her main interests are robotic surgery, assistive technologies and computer vision.

 Extended abstract presented as an Emerging Technology ePoster at the Annual Meeting of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES), Baltimore, Maryland, USA, April 2019 (misc) Accepted